José García Cernuda

 José María García-Cernuda Estrada de Nora (17 March 1888 – 2 September 1977) was a Spanish politician and sports leader.
-He was a president of the Royal Spanish Hockey Federation, a vice president of the Spanish football club Atlético Madrid, and the manager of the Spanish national team between 1923 and 1924.
+He was a president of the Royal Spanish Hockey Federation, a vice president of the Spanish football club Atlético Madrid, and the manager of the Spain national football team between 1923 and 1924.
 Cernuda was a member of the National Catholic Association of Propagandists and a civil governor of both Guadalajara and Gipuzkoa during the dictatorship of Primo de Rivera.

 Early and personal life

 José María García-Cernuda was born on 17 March 1888 in Madrid, as the son of José García-Cernuda Miranda (1850–?) and María del Carmen Teresa Estrada de Nora Alvarez (1852–1931), the second Marquesa de los Altares, daughter of Saturnino Calleja, owner of Editorial Calleja.
 He married Isabel Calleja Gutiérrez, and the couple had five children, José María, Fernando, María Teresa, Isabel María, and Luis García-Cernuda Calleja.